A Performance (Yet Simple) Vertical Antenna

 The elevated radials greatly reduce ground losses when compared to a ground-mounted vertical antenna.
 The antenna is resonant and a good match for 50-ohm cable; it can be easily adjusted for the best match to eliminate the need for extra tuning devices, like shunt inductors.

 The antenna is lightweight, and can be quickly deployed for portable operation, when adequate supports are available.
-A mature tree with stable branches near 40' could support an antenna built for 40m or shorter wavelengths.
-Temporary supports, such as fiberglass masts, are ideal for this kind of antenna, since most of the height of the antenna does not generate additional wind load.
-Supports do need to be nonconductive, to prevent coupling to the vertical element.
-The antenna's "flat" profile allows it to be easily located in areas where other antennas might not fit, e.g., behind a stand of trees along the back or side fence line of a property.
+The antenna's "flat" profile allows it to be easily located in areas where other antennas might not fit, e.g., behind a stand of trees, or along a fence line of a suburban property.
 If proper colors are chosen when selecting materials, this type of antenna can be made very stealthy, even when not hidden by trees or other natural visual barriers.
-There aren't many "stealth" antennas that are also efficient, but this is one of them.

 Conclusions